 “Since 2018, we have introduced nearly 10 products to better support people’s well-being, including problematic use of our apps, and that work continues today,” Raychoudhury said in a blog post.

-“The app hurts to sleep, work, relationships or parenting for about 12.5 percent of users, who reported they felt Facebook was more of a problem than other social media,” the report claimed, citing the internal documents.
+“The app hurts to sleep, work, relationships or parenting for about 12.5 percent of users, who reported they felt Facebook was more of a problem than other social media,” citing the internal documents.

 “That’s irresponsible because, as is noted in the study itself, the research was designed to be as expansive as possible to help us better understand the challenge,” Meta replied.